int08h/blog/content/post/to-catch-a-lying-timeserver.md

 # Anti-Amplification and Request/Response Size Asymmetry

-All Roughtime requests are required to be at least 1024 bytes long and any request less than 1024 bytes is simply dropped.
+All Roughtime requests are required to be at least 1024 bytes long and any request shorter is simply dropped.
 Why?
 To ensure that a Roughtime server cannot be used as a [DDoS amplifier](https://www.incapsula.com/ddos/attack-glossary/ntp-amplification.html).

 | Message    | Size (bytes) |